openvinotoolkit/openvino/docs/MO_DG/prepare_model/Model_Optimizer_FAQ.md

 #### 88. What do the messages "File ...  does not appear to be a Kaldi file (magic number does not match)", "Kaldi model should start with <Nnet> tag" mean? <a name="question-88"></a>

-These error messages mean that Model Optimizer does not support your Kaldi model, because checksum of the model is not 16896 (the model should start with this number) or model file does not contain tag `<Net>` as a starting one.
+These error messages mean that Model Optimizer does not support your Kaldi model, because the `checksum` of the model is not 16896 (the model should start with this number) or model file does not contain tag `<Net>` as a starting one.
-Double check that you provide a path to a true Kaldi model and try again.
+Make sure that you provide a path to a true Kaldi model and try again.

 #### 89. What do the messages "Expect counts file to be one-line file." or "Expect counts file to contain list of integers" mean? <a name="question-89"></a>

-These messages mean that you passed the file counts containing not one line.
+These messages mean that the file counts you passed contain not one line.
 The count file should start with `[`* and end with  *`]`,  and integer values should be separated by space between those brackets.

 #### 90. What does the message "Model Optimizer is not able to read Kaldi model .." mean? <a name="question-90"></a>

-There are multiple reasons why Model Optimizer does not accept a Kaldi topology: file is not available or does not exist.
-Refer to the FAQ [#88](#question-88).
+There are multiple reasons why Model Optimizer does not accept a Kaldi topology, including: the file is not available or does not exist.
+Refer to FAQ [#88](#question-88).

 #### 91. What does the message "Model Optimizer is not able to read counts file  .." mean? <a name="question-91"></a>

-There are multiple reasons why Model Optimizer does not accept a counts file: file is not available or does not exist.
-Refer to the FAQ [#89](#question-89).
+There are multiple reasons why Model Optimizer does not accept a counts file, including: the file is not available or does not exist.
+Refer to FAQ [#89](#question-89).

 #### 92. What does the message "For legacy MXNet models Model Optimizer does not support conversion of old MXNet models (trained with 1.0.0 version of MXNet and lower) with custom layers." mean? <a name="question-92"></a>

-This message means that if you have model with custom layers and its json file has been generated with MXNet version lower than 1.0.0, Model Optimizer does not support such topologies.
-If you want to convert it, you have to rebuild MXNet with unsupported layers or generate new json with MXNet version 1.0.0 and higher.
-You also need to implement OpenVINO extension for used custom layers.
+This message means that if you have a model with custom layers and its JSON file has been generated with MXNet version lower than 1.0.0, Model Optimizer does not support such topologies.
+If you want to convert it, you have to rebuild MXNet with unsupported layers or generate a new JSON file with MXNet version 1.0.0 or higher.
+You also need to implement OpenVINO extension to use custom layers.
 For more information, refer to the [OpenVINO&trade; Extensibility Mechanism](../../Extensibility_UG/Intro.md) guide.

 #### 93. What does the message "Graph contains a cycle.
 Can not proceed .." mean?  <a name="question-93"></a>